In recent years, airlines have become adept at charging customers for ‘extra services’. These extra services include:

 Charges which are over the top

 In the UK, some airlines charged a very high price to purchase a ticket with debit card/credit card.
 These charges of up to £5 or £6 were much higher than the actual cost to the firm of processing the credit card.
 It was a method to reduce the headline price – encouraging people to buy, by the time they got to the purchase, they reluctantly had to pay this charge.
-The only alternative to avoid paying was often having credit card a pre-approved and pre-paid airline card – something few customers had.
-However, after an investigation by OFT in 2012, airlines agreed to end the practise and this £6 charge is now included in the headline price.
+The only alternative to avoid paying was often having a credit card a pre-approved and pre-paid airline card – something few customers had.
+However, after an investigation by OFT in 2012, airlines agreed to end the practice, and this £6 charge is now included in the headline price.

 Ryanair once toyed with the idea of paying to use the toilet, though the idea was dropped as being a step too far.
 See: “Ryanair drop plans to charge €1 for using toilet.”
 (CNN)

 Charging to have a spare seat next to you

 Etihad has recently announced a new type of airline charge – allowing you the right to bid to have an empty seat next to you (see: article at Economist).
 Those customers who really value having an empty seat can pay for the privilege.
 Again it could be seen as a market mechanism for increasing efficiency.
 Airlines gain revenue and customers who value empty seats the most – get the chance to fulfil their desire.
 If you don’t mind sitting next to people, in theory, it may enable lower average ticket prices.

 However, as the Economist notes, it has the potential for creating customer dissatisfaction.
 Suppose you pay for an empty seat, and you get on a plane, and you see there are many empty rows.
 Also, it can cause problems.
 If you spy empty seats, you can often ask to sit in them for free.
 But, now air-stewards would have to say no. This person has paid to have empty seats.
 Some people may feel social embarrassment at being the person who paid for empty seats next to them.